 Not all administrative expenses are allowable costs.
 Sponsors must ensure that unallowable costs are not charged to the CACFP or claimed for reimbursement.
 The sponsor’s accounting records must segregate, account for, and identify all unallowable costs.
 Sponsors must also include unallowable costs when developing any cost allocation plan, and unallowable costs must be attributed a fair and equitable share of the institution’s indirect costs.
 Institutions must fund unallowable costs from non-CACFP sources of income.

 Sponsors must use the administrative budget form and instructions that will be provided to them during the annual update.
-Sponsors can find additional guidance on allowable and unallowable costs in the Food and Nutrition Service Instruction 796-2, Revision 4.
+Sponsors can find additional guidance on allowable and unallowable costs in the FNS Instruction 796-2, Revision 4.
 All administrative budgets and supporting documentation must be sent electronically to the sponsor’s assigned CACFP DCH Specialist.

 Revising the Administrative Budget

 Sponsors may revise their administrative budget only once per quarter.
 Sponsors must use the Administrative Budget Revision form to submit their revision.
-Budget spreadsheet and appropriate supporting documentation must be submitted 30 calendar days in advance of the incurrence of any expected expenditures.
+Specific Prior Written Approval Request form and appropriate supporting documentation must be submitted 30 calendar days in advance of the incurrence of any expected expenditures.
 All expenses must be preapproved; therefore, all budget revisions must be submitted before the month in which the expense is incurred.

 Reporting Actual Administrative Expenses

-Sponsors must regularly compare actual expenditures against the approved budget amounts on an on-going basis in order to monitor their budget status and amend line items when appropriate.
+Sponsors must regularly compare actual expenditures against the approved budget amounts on an on-going basis to monitor their budget status and amend line items when appropriate.

 The Actual Cost Quarterly Report (ACQR) in the Child Nutrition information and Payment System (CNIPS) is a tool that allows sponsors to comply with the requirement to regularly track expenditures against the approved budget.
-Sponsors may use the ACQR, or use their own system that tracks or reconciles actual expenditures to budgeted amounts, at appropriate intervals.
+Sponsors may use the ACQR or use their own system that tracks or reconciles actual expenditures to budgeted amounts, at appropriate intervals.
 Sponsors are required to update their ACQR quarterly in the CNIPS to ensure program costs are meeting projected budgets.

 Sponsors must have the completed ACQRs, or other internal reporting, on file and available for an audit or administrative review.
 Sponsors must retain all records for a minimum of three years after the end of the PY to which they pertain, or until audit and administrative review issues are resolved.